Boeing CEO: Air travel won’t return to 2019 level for two to three years

 Calhoun referred only briefly to the termination Saturday of Boeing’s proposed acquisition of the commercial jet business of Brazilian manufacturer Embraer, previously promoted as a strategic priority of the company.

-He stuck strictly to the statement issued when the collapse of the deal was announced: the two sides could not resolve “critical unsatisfied conditions” in the negotiations.
+He stuck strictly to the statement issued when the collapse of the deal was announced: The two sides could not resolve “critical unsatisfied conditions” in the negotiations.

 Embraer reacted bitterly to Boeing’s decision and said Monday that it has begun arbitration proceedings.
 Boeing maintains that it doesn’t have to pay a $100 million termination fee.

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.